 The purpose of the apiaries are to serve as vessels for education, outreach demonstrations and research related to agricultural sustainability, pollination, honey bee health and hive management.
 These apiaries are also considered to be critical components of each campus by providing valuable pollination services to the farms cultivated acreage of crops, gardens, trees and wildflowers.
 Given the ability to do live, in-hive demonstrations onsite, these apiaries are also important tools for providing outreach education to beekeepers, students, farmers, land managers, and the public on topics related to honey bees and agriculture.

-2019 Honey Bee Education Days at State Apiaries
+2021 Honey Bee Education Days at State Apiaries - Virtual Only

 Are you interested in learning more about honey bees, their health and colony management techniques?

 Join the Bee Team from the Department of Agricultural Resources Apiary Program to get a tour of live working honey bee colonies, hands-on demonstrations of hive management techniques, and exposure to the latest knowledge on how to best sustain healthy honey bee colonies in Massachusetts.
-These events are free and open to the public, but will focus on topics of interest to beekeepers.
+These events are virtual this year, free and open to the public, but will focus on topics of interest to beekeepers.
 Registration is not necessary to attend.
-Participants must bring protective clothing (i.e. bee suit and/or bee veil with long pants and closed toed shoes) as it will not be provided and is required to enter the apiary.
-The dates, topics, time, and locations for the events are as listed below.
-Note that the same program will be offered on each date and time at both apiary locations, unless listed otherwise.
-Alternate dates will be provided in the event of inclement weather.
+The events will be held on Saturdays from 10am-12pm unless listed below.
+The Zoom link is listed below and is the same for each of the events.

 Dates - Topics: